ltearno/pom-explorer/README.md

 - find where dependencies override demendency management
 - user wants the project X to be always build with latest dependencies.
 If code is modified in a depended project, required projects should be rebuilt.
 - display a graph of selected gavs and selected relation type (parent relation ship for instance)
+- resolve all projects from external dependencies -> download files and add them in the graph, until the last one !

 ### Graph functionalities